 Practice being mindful every day to ward off anxiety

-In many people’s minds mindfulness is often connected to mediation and breathing exercises.
-While that may be true to some extent, practicing mindfulness also includes opening our hearts to positive and loving emotions.
+In many people’s minds mindfulness is often connected to meditation and breathing exercises.
+And it’s often discussed as one of many coping skills for anxiety symptoms.
+While all of that may be true to some extent, practicing mindfulness also includes opening our hearts to positive and loving emotions.
 Plus, being mindful every day simply means to enjoy the moment, fully live it, and indulge in it.

 Worrying about the past or future is a waste of time and depressing.
 But when you learn to focus on living with presence, experiencing each moment of life with full awareness, you can beat stress and anxiety.
 And you come alive!

 Granted, life can be stressful, and many situations can cause us anxiety.
 Sometimes we even create pressures and stress for ourselves and just don’t have the right techniques for daily stress management.
 But by proactively being present, we can learn to find the little joys of life and conquer the negative with the positive.

 If you’re having trouble seeing those small joys in life and feel like you could use some professional help to counter anxiety and stress in your unique situation, please reach out for support.
 You’re not alone.
 Blue Boat Counseling offers online therapy to help with stress and anxiety.
 Contact us today to schedule an online appointment with one of our Columbus therapists.
 We’re here for you.